Germany: leader of Merkel party takes over defense ministry

 However, she has seen her poll ratings drop sharply following several gaffes, and has struggled to raise her profile given that she lacks a seat in parliament and also wasn’t in the Cabinet.
 Kramp-Karrenbauer had insisted in recent days that she would continue to concentrate on the party, but has now changed tack abruptly.

-Merkel says she won’t seek a fifth term as chancellor and it isn’t yet clear who will run as the CDU’s candidate for chancellor in Germany’s next election — which is due in 2021 but could come earlier if her fractious coalition with the struggling center-left Social Democrats collapses.
+Merkel says she won’t seek a fifth term as chancellor.
+It isn’t yet clear who will run as the CDU’s candidate for chancellor in Germany’s next election, which is due in 2021 but could come earlier if her fractious coalition with the struggling center-left Social Democrats collapses.

 The defense ministry offers Kramp-Karrenbauer, 56, who has served as governor of Saarland state but not in the federal government, a chance to gain foreign and security policy experience.